How Long Does a Divorce Take?

 What’s the minimum length of time to get a divorce?

-While the introduction of no-fault divorce has made it easier to get a divorce, it has made the process longer in some cases.
+While the introduction of no-fault divorce has made it easier to get a divorce, it has sometimes made the process longer.
 No-fault divorce is a divorce that doesn’t require a reason or evidence of wrongdoing by either party.

-Under the new rules, the minimum time for a divorce to be finalised in 26 weeks.
+Under the new rules, the minimum time for a divorce to finalise is 26 weeks.
 This is because of two mandatory waiting periods:

 1. A 20-week period between applying for a divorce and receiving the Conditional Order (previously called a Decree Nisi).
 This cooling-off period gives couples time to reflect on their decision to divorce and decide whether they want to try to save the marriage.

-2. A six-week period between receiving the Conditional Order and the Final Order (previously called the Decree Absolute), which is when the divorce is finalised by the court.
+2. A six-week period between receiving the Conditional Order and the Final Order (previously called the Decree Absolute), is when the court finalises the divorce.

 What’s the average time to get a divorce?